 - Coathangers.
 It might be easier to pack by just leaving your clothes on the hangers.

 - If you need blank flash cards to learn Russian words then please bring some.
 We haven’t found them in Moscow stores.

 - A reusable bottle for water if you prefer it to the single-use bottles.

-- Here is a list of food items that are difficult to get in Moscow: Peanut Butter (narrow range of brands and not of the best quality), Maple Syrup (expensive), Grape Nuts cereal, Cocoa Krispies, Cap’n Crunch, Cheez-Its, Oreos, Beef Jerky.
+- Here is a list of food items that are difficult to get in Moscow: Maple Syrup (expensive), Grape Nuts cereal, Cocoa Krispies, Cap’n Crunch, Cheez-Its, Oreos, Beef Jerky, Root Beer.